 Now walking past and along the side of the Minster the road curves round and The Cross Keys appears on the corner.
 Up the road from this is The Golden Slipper followed by The Royal Oak.

-Opposie the Cross Keys is Vahe and then just down the road is, on the right The Habit and on the left The Snickleback Inn.
+Opposite the Cross Keys is Vahe and then just down the road is, on the right The Habit and on the left The Snickleway Inn.